EIZIE

 EIZIE stands for Euskal Itzultzaile, Zuzentzaile eta Interpreteen Elkartea; that is, the Association of Translators, Correctors and Interpreters of the Basque Language.

-Origins and organization
+History

 The Association was founded in 1987 by a small group of Basque professional translators who believed that it was important to provide a formal structure for this growing professional sector.
 Its first president was Juan Mari Lekuona (Oiartzun, 1927 – San Sebastián, 2005).

 The Association, which is officially registered in both Spain and France, consists of professional translators whose original or target language is Basque.
 In 2007, the Association had approximately 300 members who work professionally in areas such as literary, scientific, audiovisual, legal and administrative translation, among others.

 The board of the Association renews its mission every two years, and is composed of a president, vice president, secretary, treasurer and four members, all elected by the membership.
 The members of EIZIE also carry out various commissioned works.